 - Please don't use the official BART logo or system map

 Only we get to use official BART trademarks and copyrighted works to let customers know they're getting info directly from BART versus one of the tons of other places that use BART open data.
 (If you need a BART system map for your project, check out our editable App Map with a CC-By license).

 Give us a shout out or a link back and let us know about the cool stuff you're doing

 - Will you help me troubleshoot?

 Sorry.
 If we help you, it's only fair that we help everyone else, too.
 We simply don't have the resources for that.
-The Real BART API has great documentation and you can always ask questions to the unofficial BART Developers Google Group.
+But you can always ask questions to the unofficial BART Developers Google Group.